 If you want to help us achieve our goal sooner, you can purchase a Gyapa stove and directly offset your own carbon emissions below.Purchase a Gyapa Stove

-We are a family of 6 – myself and my five granddaughters.
+We are a family of six – myself and my five granddaughters.
 The stove has been very good.
 It doesn’t consume excessive charcoal and produces enough heat for cooking within a few minutes.
 It cooks so quickly and easily compared to the normal ‘coal pot’ I had before.
 This benefits me and my family as it means we don’t have to spend too much on charcoal.

 Top tips for helping

 Bring home your the plastic bottles which held your toiletries